Table of Contents

 Vehicle insurance firms frequently have cars registered in their name, and the insurance company is responsible for the damaged car.
 As a result, they do not inquire who was driving the vehicle at the time of the accident; instead, they notice that the registered and insured vehicle has been damaged.
 As a result, when a car accident occurs, the insurance company will take care of the car damages and will not drive the vehicle.
-Of course, some of the changed policies will need to be reviewed to determine whether or not the insurance company is responsible for the damages.
+Of course, some of the policies that have been changed will need to be reviewed to determine whether or not the insurance company is responsible for the damages.

 This article will answer some of the basics of getting car insurance for the car’s damages in case of an accident when driven by someone else.